1980 San Diego Chargers season: Week 12: at Miami Dolphins

 Terry Robiskie put Miami ahead on the game's opening drive, but San Diego responded in kind, Fouts converting 3rd downs with completions to Joiner and Williams, the latter for a touchdown.
 The Dolphins threatened to score again on their next possession, but Jones forced David Woodley to fumble in Chargers territory and Johnson recovered.
 Woodley was intercepted by Buchanon on the next Miami drive, and Benirschke kicked San Diego ahead.
 Tony Nathan took a Woodley pass 61 yards on 3rd and 9; the pair combined for a 7-yard touchdown on 3rd and goal to finish the drive.
 Muncie broke off a 53-yard run late in the half and Joiner scored five plays later.
 Woodley's 39-yard pass positioned Miami for Uwe von Schamann's field goal with 3 seconds on the clock, tying the score at 17–17.

 Muncie lost a fumble near midfield on the second play of the 3rd quarter.
 Following an exchange of punts, Miami crossed midfield, but von Schamann was short on a 52-yard attempt.
-On the next drive, Muncie had receptions of 11 and 17 yards before Jefferson's touchdown on 3rd and 4 from the 6.
+On the next drive, Muncie had receptions of 11 and 17 yards before Jefferson's touchdown on 3rd and 4 from the 6-yard line.
 The Dolphins responded by driving from their 37 to the Chargers' 1-yard line, where Kelcher stuffed Robiskie on 4th and goal.
 However, the Dolphins converted two 4th downs on their next drive and tied the score with 1:21 to play.
-San Diego reached the Miami 41 in response, but Fouts threw four incompletions; Miami drove to midfield, but Woodley was sacked by Charles DeJurnett as time expired.
+San Diego reached the Miami 41-yard line in response, but Fouts threw four incompletions; Miami drove to midfield, but Woodley was sacked by Charles DeJurnett as time expired.

-San Diego won the toss in overtime, but their opening drive stalled at the Dolphins 42, and Partridge's punt went into the end zone for a touchback.
-Woodley led Miami to a 3rd and 5 at their own 37, from where his pass was intercepted by Lowe and run back 28 yards to the 12.
+San Diego won the toss in overtime, but their opening drive stalled at the Dolphins 42-yard line, and Partridge's punt went into the end zone for a touchback.
+Woodley led Miami to a 3rd and 5 at their own 37, from where his pass was intercepted by Lowe and run back 28 yards to the 12-yard line.
 Benirschke hit the winner four plays later.

 Jones had two sacks for the second week in a row.
 Three days later, Oakland's six-game winning streak came to an end in Philadelphia, leaving both the Raiders and Chargers at 8–4.